Upland Bird Hunting Q&A

 Most of our guides use pointing dogs.
 Some guides may run a flushing dog with their pointers.
 English Pointers, English Setters, and German Shorthairs are the most popular breeds used.

-We can accommodate hunting groups from 1-4 shooters.
+We can accommodate several hunting groups from 1-4 shooters.
 Call for availability for total numbers of hunters we can accommodate.

 Yes an entire lodge or cabin can be privately booked.
 The Original Lodge and Prairie Ridge Lodge are next to each other and all meals are served at the Prairie Ridge Lodge.
 Sunset Valley Lodge is very popular with private groups and is located 1 mile away.
 Heavenly View cabin is also available for smaller groups and is located 5 miles away.
 When staying at Sunset Valley and Heavenly View you will need to provide your own transportation to Prairie Ridge for meals and to meet your guide for your hunt.